Kilt, Black Watch tartan

 Such solution does exist.
 It is called a kilt liner.
 But even if making a lot of sense, obviously only one company is selling them, AktiveSkin.
 Their kilt liner is $24 + shipping (+ VAT, if you are an EU citizen).
 It is 46 cm long, is made of nylon and comes in two models, one black opaque and one in sheer i.e. transparent nylon.

-A reason that SktiveSkin is alone on the market might be that some kilt wearers have found other solutions for the hygiene issue.
+A reason that SktiveSkin is alone on the market might be that some kilt wearers have found other solutions regarding the hygiene issue.

 A kilt liner is, in fact, simply a thin skirt or what women might call a half slip.
 Practically, the same thing you can therefore find easier and cheaper - provided you can accept it to be sold as a skirt – in women’s stores.